WPChill/strong-testimonials/readme.txt

 8. View editor

 == Changelog ==

+= 2.18 =
+* Add form success redirect options.
+* Add visual editor (TinyMCE) to the form success message.
+* Process shortcodes in the form success message.
+* Fix bug when slideshows are in hidden tabs.
+* Fix bug in edit rating script.

 = 2.17.5 - Jan 18, 2017 =
 * Fix bug when page has multiple slideshows.